 Science Research Overview

 Scientific data collection in extreme environments, such as the Arctic region, is exceedingly challenging, and these regions are identified as being chronically data-poor.
 Despite the broad understanding that climate change is affecting the Arctic at a rate that outpaces much of the rest of the planet, there are significant gaps in scientific data about the region.
 The Northwest Passage Project will help fill these chronic data gaps, using of a suite of oceanographic instruments throughout the duration of the ship’s transit in the Northwest Passage.
 The science activities are motivated by the overarching goal to understand how waters of the Canadian Arctic Archipelago (CAA) have changed as a consequence of the secular warming trend over the Arctic Circle.
-The Northwest Passage Project scientists approach this goal using a multi-disciplinary, ocean-based emphasis to explore the changes in three thematic areas: changes in transpolar drift through the CAA, changes in water column chemistry impacting greenhouse gases, changes in distribution and abundance of two vulnerable levels of the Arctic food web – plankton and seabirds.
+The Northwest Passage Project scientists approach this goal using a multi-disciplinary, ocean-based emphasis to explore the changes in four thematic areas: changes in transpolar drift through the CAA, changes in water column chemistry impacting greenhouse gases, changes in distribution and abundance of two vulnerable levels of the Arctic food web – plankton and seabirds.

 The physics of Arctic ocean circulation: Transpolar water drift through the CAA